 It reminiscence to the FontanaArte and Cristal Art lamps, but they are different.
 Typical is the use of green and/or blue coloured glass and chrome.
 Often wrongly attributed to FontanaArte.

 Chandeliers with discs were made in huge numbers on the Murano island in Italy.
 They are all hand blown and rarely made of cut glass.

 A similar pendant lamp was made by the Italian company Lupi.
-It was labeled Lupi Cristal Luxor.
+It was labelled Lupi Cristal Luxor.
 Lupi made several lamps in the Veca style.